LostArtefacts/TRX/docs/trx/lua/examples/README.md

 ### Teleporting Lara upon picking up a medipack

 This will teleport Lara back to the starting point in TR1 Caves.
+Resetting the camera may be required in some cases.

 ```lua
 trx.events.on_pickup(function(pickup_item)